Ahmed50ayman/clevernet-flexiwan-install-guide/README.md

 environment be sure to obtain access to a serial console of the VM where you can login.

+9. This step is not needed for AWS users that connect through the SSH key.
-9. Login with the default customer credentials (user: customer - password: customer) and change the password:
+  Login with the default customer credentials (user: customer - password: customer) and change the password:

   ![customer_shell](./figs/customer_shell.png)